Matir/blog/_posts/2019-03-20-course-review-applied-hardware-attacks-rapid-prototying-hardware-implants.md

 hindsight, I should have just 3D printed something to support the PCB during soldering of the pins.

-We wrapped up the class with MG showing off his [O.MG Cable](https://mg.lol/blog/omg-cable/).
-He provided a board to each student to solder into a USB A connector for a cable.
+We wrapped up the class with MG showing off the iterations that have gone into the [O.MG Cable](https://mg.lol/blog/omg-cable/).
+He provided a board from an early version (no wifi, simply an ATTiny85) to each student to solder into a USB A connector for a cable.
 I opted to skip this to keep working on the wireless implant, but it was obvious from other students that it required a lot of fiddly soldering.

 ## Conclusion ##